 - Spammy freehosts

-(You can learn more in this Google WMT article.)
+You can learn more in this Google Search Console Help article.

-For this reason, if you see an action, do not immediately click ‘Reconsider’ or ‘Request a review.’
-Instead, wait to ask Google to reconsider your site until you review their Webmaster Guidelines to ensure your website adheres to them; if your site doesn’t, make the appropriate changes and then ask for reconsideration.
-If you haven’t changed anything about the spammy links pointing to your site, or the “thin content” on your pages, Google will not change their view of your site and may not as closely reconsider your site when you do make the appropriate changes.
+For this reason, if you see an action, do not immediately click “Reconsider” or “Request a review.”
+Instead, wait to ask Google to reconsider your site until you review their Webmaster Guidelines to ensure that your website adheres to them; if it doesn’t, make the appropriate changes and then ask for reconsideration.
+If you haven’t changed anything about the spammy links pointing to your site or the “thin content” on your pages, Google will not change their view of your site and may not reconsider your site as closely when you do make the appropriate changes.

-Even if your site shows “no manual action” in WMT, it’s still imperative to review inbound links to prevent any manual action in the future.
-Likewise, if Webmaster Tools shows that you do have unnatural links to your site, you need to review your links to fix the current action against your store.
+Even if your site shows “no manual action” in GSC, it’s still imperative to review inbound links to prevent any manual action in the future.
+Likewise, if GSC shows that you do have unnatural links to your site, you need to review your links to fix the current action against your store.

-1. What does your Who links the most section say?
+a.
+What does your Top linking sites section say?

-If you see one domain linking to your site 100s (or 1000s) of times, and it's only linked to one page, that’s a red flag.
-Especially if it’s a spammy site where it doesn’t make sense for them to link to you.
-However, this is an imperfect system – it may not always be negative that 1 domain is linking to 1 page on your site 100s of times.
+If you see one domain linking to your site hundreds or thousands of times, and it's only linked to one page, that’s a red flag—especially if it’s a spammy site that doesn’t make sense to link to you.
+However, this is an imperfect system—it may not always be negative that one domain is linking to one page on your site hundreds of times.

-So be sure to download your latest links – every webmaster should do this regularly.
-You may have a clean backlink profile now, but competitors could be performing negative SEO against you and you want to catch spammy links back to your site as soon as possible.
+Be sure to download your latest links—every webmaster should do this regularly.
+You may have a clean backlink profile now, but competitors could be performing negative SEO against you, and you’ll want to catch spammy links back to your site as soon as possible.

 If you’ve determined you have spammy or potentially harmful links, Matt Cutts (head of Google webspam) recommends contacting the harmful domains and asking them to remove the link to your site.
 Document these efforts, and if your website isn’t removed from their site, submit a disavow file to Google.

-3. Check if your site has duplicate content
+Step 3.
+Check whether your site has duplicate content

-Take copy from category, article and product pages and paste it into Google.
+Take existing copy from category, article, and product pages on your site and paste it into Google.
 Is it appearing elsewhere?
 If so, Google may be penalizing your website for thin and duplicate content.
 If you have copied content from a competitor or another source online, delete the duplicate content from your site and write your own unique version.

-Note: We know it’s hard to avoid using manufacturer description for product pages.
-We still advise every single page (and product page) has completely unique content; you may use the manufacturer content as a guideline and add to it with your own words. (i.e. “5” x 7” acacia wood picture frame” becomes “This gorgeous dark acacia wood picture frame is sized 5” x 7”; the perfect size to display memories beautifully”)
+Note: We know it’s hard to avoid using manufacturer descriptions for product pages, but we still advise that every single page (and product page) should have completely unique content.
+You can still use the manufacturer content as a guideline, though, and add to it with your own words (i.e. “5”x7” acacia wood picture frame” becomes “This gorgeous dark acacia wood picture frame is sized 5”x7”—the perfect size to display memories beautifully”).

 In Google Analytics, compare organic (non-paid) landing page data pre-traffic decline and post-traffic decline.
-Look for any trends: Are there any product pages that suffered a strong decline?
+Look for any trends—are there any product pages that suffered a strong decline?
 (Maybe you need to restock that item.)
-Or category pages of a similar theme?
+Or possibly category pages of a similar theme?
 (Your competition may be getting stronger, or you may have stopped promoting that area of your website.)

-- Robots.txt file: Use robots.txt to prevent crawling of pages on your site that don't add much value (like the My Account, Order Status, View Cart, etc.) pages
+- Robots.txt file: Use robots.txt to prevent crawling of pages on your site that don't add much value (like My Account, Order Status, View Cart, etc.)

-- Dynamic content pages: if you use a content management system, ensure the pages created are crawlable by the search engines
+- Dynamic content pages: If you use a content management system, ensure that the pages created are crawlable by search engines

-- Ads: do you utilize a lot of advertorials on your site?
-Block them in robots.txt so it doesn’t interfere with the search engine’s understanding of your page
+- Ads: Do you utilize a lot of advertisements on your site?
+Block them in your robots.txt file so they don’t interfere with the search engine’s understanding of your page